TheTechOddBug/lon-mirror/README.md

 ---

-Current role of OMNIABASE
+Current Role of OMNIABASE

-OMNIABASE is currently positioned as an auxiliary structural review sensor inside the broader OMNIA measurement architecture.
+OMNIABASE is currently positioned as:

+an auxiliary structural review sensor

+inside the broader OMNIA measurement architecture.

+Its strongest current role is:

+bounded review sensing for suspicious-clean outputs

+not:

+universal rejection

+semantic validation

+production-grade gating

-Its best-supported role is not primary rejection and not replacement of strong handcrafted gate rules.
+replacement for strong handcrafted baselines

-Instead, it is used to add a bounded review signal on outputs that are still superficially acceptable but structurally suspicious, especially in the suspicious-clean region:
+---

+Suspicious-Clean Regime

+The strongest current evidence exists in the suspicious-clean region.

+Examples include:

 soft repetition

-low-diversity explanation
+low-diversity explanations

 rigid templating

 near-threshold structural regularity

-In the current Phase 6 sandbox results, OMNIABASE showed its strongest value when used in a layered policy such as:
+Example:

+The answer seems correct.
+The answer seems correct.
+The answer seems correct.

+This is readable.

+It is superficially acceptable.

+It may pass shallow checks.

+But structurally it is suspicious enough to justify review.

+That is where OMNIABASE currently adds value.

+---

+Current Layered Policy

+The current bounded policy sketch is intentionally simple:

 if baseline warns:
     retry